Amid pandemic, NBA gives teams health protocols for season

 That revelation was one of many in a 63,000-word document, a copy of which was obtained by The Associated Press, that explained some of the heath and safety protocols for the looming season.
 Preseason games begin Dec.
 11 and regular-season contests start Dec.
 22.

-The document still needs to be ratified by the league and the National Basketball Players Association, but at least provides some sort of blueprint for the start of training camps in the coming days.
-All players who will be part of training camp need to begin a testing program by Monday — many were expected to start it Saturday — and teams can begin holding mandated group workouts sometime between Dec.
-4 and Dec.
-6.
+The document still needs to be ratified by the league and the National Basketball Players Association, but it at least provides some sort of blueprint for the start of training camps in the coming days.
+All players who will be part of training camp need to begin a testing program by Monday — many were expected to start it Saturday — and teams can begin holding mandated group workouts starting Dec.
+6, the league said.
+Individual workouts can begin Tuesday, if players have three consecutive negative tests.

 Players, coaches and other key staff are expected to be tested daily in most cases.